 However, many of the “clues” that police watch for during the walk and turn test can be caused by physical conditions unrelated to alcohol use, such as injury or illness.
 To understand how this information can be incorporated into an effective defense strategy, it’s useful to understand how alcohol affects the human body.

 Alcohol use causes both mental and physical impairment, but mental impairment always occurs first.
 If the driver demonstrates mental impairment but no physical problems, any difficulties performing a field sobriety test must have stemmed from a source other than alcohol intoxication.

 The walk and turn test isn’t even recommended for certain drivers.
 This test shouldn’t be given to drivers with back or leg injuries, individuals 65 or older, or those with inner-ear disorders.
 Performing the test on uneven ground or while wearing shoes with heels higher than two inches also will negatively impact the driver’s performance.

 Police don’t always administer the walk and turn test correctly or interpret the results the way they should.
 There are many effective challenges to the walk and turn test and other field sobriety tests.
 A New Jersey DWI attorney with a proven track record of defending drunk driving cases will challenge evidence of the driver’s performance on the walk and turn test and fight to minimize or even eliminate the consequences of a DWI / DUI arrest.

-Please call Levow DWI Law today at 877-593-1717 to discuss how the field sobriety exercises were administered to you.
+Please call Levow DWI Law, P.C. today at 877-593-1717 to discuss how the field sobriety exercises were administered to you.
 We will fight to protect your rights.